pypa/packaging/docs/tags.rst

 .. function:: generic_tags(interpreter=None, abis=None, platforms=None, *, warn=False)

-    Yields the tags for an interpreter in a non-specialized fashion.
+    Yields the tags for an interpreter in a generic fashion.

-    This function should be used if one of the other interpreter-specific functions is not appropriate (i.e. not calculating tags for a CPython or PyPy interpreter).
+    This function should be used if one of the other interpreter-specific functions provided by this module is not appropriate (i.e. not calculating tags for a CPython interpreter).

     The specific tags generated are: